-- 1. Our current IR spectrophotometer has died.
-It will cost upwards of \$8000 to revive it.
-A new unit will cost less than \$20000.
-This instrument is used by Chem 1B, 8, 12A and 12B.
-It is imperative that it be replaced as soon as possible. - 2.
+- 1. Our current batch of Mel-Temps are dying.
+These would replace the sixe that have died. - 2.
 These balances are needed to replace the aging analytical balances used in Chem 42, 1A and 1B.
 They are a critical part of our lab curriculum. - 3.
-Our current batch of Mel-Temps are dying.
-These would replace the four that have died and the two that are on life support. - 4.
 We are presently using water faucet aspirators to provide the lower pressure needed for our Roto-vaps.
-This is a costly waste of natural resources. - 5.
+This is a costly waste of natural resources. - 4.
 These aspirator pumps would provide each lab with a set.
-At present, we must transport pumps from lab to lab when needed, and frequently more than one lab requires their use. - 6.
-Our 20-year-old Atomic Absorption Spectrometer has died and cannot be revived.
-This instrument is used by our Chem 1B program several times each semester, and its use could be expanded to include Chem 1A, given the newer technology now available. - 7.
+At present, we must transport pumps from lab to lab when needed, and frequently more than one lab requires their use. - 5.
+Our 20-year-old Atomic Absorption Spectrometer is having issues.
+This instrument is used by our Chem 1B program several times each semester, and its use could be expanded to include Chem 1A, given the newer technology now available. - 6.
 These centrifuges would provide each lab with a set.
-At present, we must transport centrifuges from lab to lab when needed, and frequently more than one lab requires their use. - 8.
+At present, we must transport centrifuges from lab to lab when needed, and frequently more than one lab requires their use. - 7.
 The High-Performance Liquid Chromatography system is a brand new instrument that will expose students to a very important data collection technique that they will likely see in their future careers.
-The instrument is used to separate and analyze non-volatile samples such as drugs, proteins, and other biological chemicals. - 9.
-An additional NMR spectrophotometer is needed because our 25-year-old instrument is presently non-functional due to the lack of a computer interface.
+The instrument is used to separate and analyze non-volatile samples such as drugs, proteins, and other biological chemicals. - An additional NMR spectrophotometer is needed because our 25-year-old instrument is presently non-functional due to the lack of a computer interface.
 IT will not replace/repair the computer that was interfaced with the instrument.
-With only one at this point, there is a bottleneck for students attempting to analyze materials. - 10.
+With only one at this point, there is a bottleneck for students attempting to analyze materials. - 9.
 X-Ray Fluorescence Analyzer is also a brand new instrument that will expose students to a very important data collection technique that they will likely see in their future careers.
-The instrument is rapidly becoming the industry standard for elemental analysis. - 11.
+The instrument is rapidly becoming the industry standard for elemental analysis. - 10.
 An additional IR spectrophotometer is needed because we have expanded our lab programs in General Chemistry to use more modern instrumentation.
 With only one at this point, there is a bottleneck for students attempting to analyze materials.